andrzej-tests-1/terraform-repo/README.md

 From this point you can apply all terraform configurations in this project.
 Below you can find information how to proceed with it.

+TODO:
+- add DNS support for Jenkins and Sentry.App

 ### If you want to configure terraform environment